Privacy Policy

 3.1 How does Consentic use your personal information?

-• compile relevant online quiz/checklists to confirm a Patient’s understanding of the video and other Website Content;
+• compile relevant online quiz/checklists to confirm a Patient’s understanding of the video and other Content;

 • process payments;